-tem into three interconnected parts to separate internal information flows based on how they are presented to the user [33].
-Using the MVC pattern to interface different parts of the Crop-Sight system, not only source code can be reused for both deviceside and server-side software implementation, we could also enable modulated parallel software development to add new functions, while biological experiments were still ongoing (Fig. 2D).
+When implementing the CropSight system, we followed Model-view-controller (MVC) software architecture, dividing the system into three interconnected parts to separate internal information flows based on how they are presented to the user [32].
+Using the MVC pattern to interface different parts of the CropSight system, not only source code can be reused for both device-side and server-side software implementation, we could also enable modulated parallel software development to add new functions, while biological experiments were still ongoing (Fig. 2D).

-To enable data standardization and integration, a RESTful API was implemented that accepts image- and sensor-based datasets and IoT device status updates in JavaScript object notation (JSON) format.
+To enable data standardisation and integration, a RESTful API was implemented that accepts image- and sensor-based datasets and IoT device status updates in JSON format.
 All interactions between devices and the server are authenticated using a pre-shared key pair to ensure that data collection is accomplished from a trusted source.
 The RESTful design allows all data requested for transaction to be contained within a single request, which compiles all information into one JSON object and then transmits through an HTTP POST request.
 The Model implementation allows us to determine dynamic data structures, as well as to manage logic and rules of the CropSight system.
-The entity-relationship model (ER diagram) used for establishing the database, including entity types and specifies relationships between the entity types, can be seen in Supplementary Fig. S4.
+The entity-relationship model (ER diagram) used for establishing the database including entity types and specifies relationships between the entity types can be seen in Supplementary Fig. 4.

-Based on the PHP server (Apache tested) and the SQL server (MySQL and MariaDB tested), the Controller component responds to user input and internal interactions on the data model.
-The controller receives image, sensor and system status as the input data flows, validates them, and then passes them to the model component, first on a distributed device-side server and then transmitted to a globally accessible server-side server, which mirrors the input data.
+Based on PHP server (Apache tested) and SQL server (MySQL and MariaDB tested), the Controller component responds to user input and internal interactions on the data model.
+The controller receives image, sensor and system status as the input data flows, validates them, and then passes them to the model component, first on distributed device-side server and then transmitted to a globally accessible server-side server, which mirrors the input data.
 Internet connections are required, if the input datasets need to be transferred from a field experiment site to onsite servers.
 The form of data transmission can be either wired ethernet or WiFi network.
-The Controller administers data collation between device-side and server-side by mimicking the device API call to the higher-level server API at the time that device request is programmed.
+The Controller administers data collation between device-side and server-side by mimicking the device API call to the higher-level server API, at the time of device request is programmed.

 The View component presents the data model and user interactions in two formats.
-First, through an active HTTP connection and D3.js graphing engine [33], users can access distributed IoT devices via web browsers (Chrome and Firefox tested) installed on any smart device in the field or in greenhouses.
-The device-side CropSight provides a tailored GUI window, within which users can deploy (see Additional File 1), monitor, assess, and download captured data on demand.
-Second, the deviceside system synchronizes with the server at regular intervals, based on which CropSight provides a more comprehensive GUI to present both experimental and technical status (i.e., system status) of ongoing experiments.
+First, through an active HTTP connection and D3.js graphing engine [32], users can access distributed IoT devices via web browsers (Chrome and Firefox tested) installed on any smart device, in the field or in greenhouses.
+The device-side CropSight provides a tailored GUI window, within which users can deploy (see Additional File 1), monitor, assess and download captured data on demand.
+Second, the device-side system synchronises with the server at regular intervals, based on which CropSight provides a more comprehensive GUI to present both experimental and technical status (i.e. system status) of ongoing experiments.
 The device-side system is designed to be distributed.
-So, if a given IoT device cannot make a direct Internet connection for any reasons, the device-side system will enable local data storage as a server node.
-After the networking is re-established, the system can then forward collected data automatically (the onboard USB memory stick can store up to 60 days' of image and sensor data).
+So, if a given IoT device cannot make a direct internet connection for any reasons, the device-side system will enable local data storage as a server node.
+After the networking is re-established, the system can then forward collected data automatically (the onboard USB memory stick can store up to 60 days' image and sensor data).